-ELPT 2215.
-Electrical Calculations II.
-(2-0-2).
-This is a further study of mathematical applications used to solve problems in the electrical field.
-The course includes fractions, decimals, ratio and proportion, applied geometry, and utilization of right triangles to calculate electrical values.
-It also includes power factor correction, fault currents, neutral currents, conductor ampacity, and other advanced calculations.
-Prerequisite: ELPT 1215 or approval of department chair.

-ELPT 2225.
-National Electrical Code II.(2-0-2).
-In-depth coverage of the National Electrical Code (NEC) for those employed in fields requiring knowledge of the Code.
-Emphasis on wiring protection and methods, special conditions, and advanced

-ELPT 2305.
+- ELPT 2165.
+Practicum-Electrical and Power Transmission.
+(0-8-1).
+Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student. - ELPT 2305.
 Motors and Transformers.
 (3-1-3).
 This course focuses on the operation of single- and three-phase motors and transformers.
 It includes transformer banking, power factor correction, and protective devices.
 Also included are lessons on three-phase power concepts, transformer and motor connections, transformer and motor metering, and transformer and motor troubleshooting theory.
-Prerequisite: ELPT 1311 or approval of the department chair
+Prerequisite: ELPT 1311 or approval of the department chair - ELPT 2319.

-ELPT 2319.
 Programmable Logic Controllers I. (2-2-3).
-Fundamental concepts of programmable logic controllers, principles of operation, and numbering systems as applied to electrical controls
+Fundamental concepts of programmable logic controllers, principles of operation, and numbering systems as applied to electrical controls - ELPT 2343.

-ELPT 2343.
 Electrical Systems Design.
 (3-0-3).
 This is a course in electrical design of commercial and/or industrial projects, including building layout, types of equipment, placement, sizing of electrical equipment, and all electrical calculations according to the requirements of the National Electrical Code (NEC).
-Prerequisite: ELPT 2325 or approval of department chair.

-ELPT 2364.
-Practicum - Electrical and Power Transmission.
+Prerequisite: ELPT 2325 or approval of department chair. - ELPT 2364.
+Practicum Electrical and Power Transmission.
 (0-24-3).
 This course provides practical, general workplace training supported by an individualized learning plan developed by the employer, College, and student.
 The plan relates the workplace training and experiences to the students general and technical course of study.
 The guided external experiences may be paid or unpaid.
 The course may be repeated if topics and learning outcomes vary.
-Prerequisite: Approval of department chair.

-ELTN 1343.
-Electrical Troubeshooting.
+Prerequisite: Approval of department chair. - ELTN 1343.
+Electrical Troubleshooting.
 (2-2-3).
-Maintenance, operation, troubleshooting, and repair of circuits of various residential, commercial, and industrial electrical systems.
+Maintenance, operation, troubleshooting, and repair of circuits of various residential, commercial, and industrial electrical systems. - ELTP 2350.
+Maintenance Electrician Exam Review.
+(3-0-3).
+General requirements and fundamentals of electrical maintenance with emphasis on wiring methods and electrical theory.
+Determine clearance of electrical installations; analyze overcurrent protection and determine the proper overcurrent protection required for electrical installations; perform voltage drop calculations; determine motor loads; and troubleshoot, replace, and explain installation procedures of lighting fixtures including fluorescent lamps and ballasts. - ELTN 1391.
+Special Topics in Electrician and Power Transmission.
+(2-2-3).
+Topics address recently identified current events, skills, knowledge, and-or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+The course was designed to be repeated multiple times to improve student proficiency. - IEIR 1312.
+Distribution Systems.
+(2-2-3).
+Fundamentals of distribution systems including single phase and three phase systems, grounding, ground fault protection, and the National Electrical Safety Code.
+Identify the components of a single phase and three phase system; describe grounding methods and procedures; and demonstrate knowledge of electrical codes.